TopchetoEU/ppc-lang/README.md

 ### Mac OS X

 For now, there's no official support, but the build scripts should in theory work with any unix-like OS.
 You can try to use the linux instructions

+## Licensing

+The project uses the Creative Commons Attributuins Non-Commersial license.
+This license was picked since I wanted to allow anyone to use my project for non-commersial purposes for free.
+If you're interested in using this project for commersial purposes, contact me at 36534413+TopchetoEU@users.noreply.github.com